 The HBM approach to estimating adult escapement still has several shortcomings, which make evaluating their accuracy and precisions difficult; see sections 2.2.2 and 2.2.3.
 While efforts continue to collect more information on survey life and observer efficiency, we also explored alternative approaches to estimate escapement both to corroborate the HBM results and as a possible replacement.
 Escapement estimates for Chum, Pink, Coho and Chinook during 2002-2013 are highly correlated with the mean counts of annual surveys (correlation coefficient, n=11; R=0.75; n=5, R=0.96; n=11, R=0.96 and n=5, R=0.91; respectively.
 Under some conditions, particularly consistent survey methods across years and evenly distributed surveys, mean counts can be an equally or more effective metric for detecting changes in escapement than mark-recapture and AUC (Holt and Cox 2008).
 Also, since it depends entirely on raw count data, it isn't affected by the uncertain estimates of survey life and observer efficiency.
 However, mean count is susceptible to under estimation when surveys do not include peak run (Holt and Cox 2008).
-This was the case in 2012 for Chum where high flows prevented surveys during the peak run but whereas the HBM, which accounts for this with run timing priors, estimated the largest escapement to date, the mean count indicated it was one of the lowest (Figure 2.5).
-While the HBM may provide a more accurate escapement estimate for 2012 than the mean count, it is likely a weak estimate and thus, should be used cautiously when evaluating freshwater productivity.
-Since the HBM still lacks estimates of precision, mean count may prove useful to distinguish between years with reliable and unreliable escapement estimates.
+This was the case in 2012 for Chum where high flows prevented surveys during the peak run but whereas the HBM, which accounts for this with run timing priors, estimated the largest escapement to date, the mean count indicated it was one of the lowest.
+The use of mean count requires further evaluation.